lyskai/rd/scripts/utils/systrace/README.md

 ## Parse and generate the systrace json file.

-Using below command to convert the RideHal systrace bin file to a json file.
+Using below command to convert the RideHal systrace bin file to a json file, but please use python version "3.x".

 ```sh
 python scripts/utils/systrace/systrace.py -i ridehal_systrace.bin  -o ridehal_systrace.json